 Through the Virtual Learning Environment, you will have online access to teaching materials, including lecture slides and recordings, practical demonstrations and supporting materials.

-The Department of Psychology is located in James College, Campus West.
+The Department of Psychology is located on Campus West.

 Most lectures, tutorials, seminars, practical work, staff offices and laboratories are in our purpose-built psychology building.